surajmandal99/news_app/README.md

 ## Getting Started

-# This project is about the news app fetching the data from the RestApi
+# This project is about the news app fetching the data from the RestApi and representing the UI.

 👩‍💻